unpoly/unpoly/src/unpoly/pages/closing-overlays.md

 ----------------------------

-By default the user can dismiss an overlay user by pressing `Escape`, by clicking outside the overlay box or by pressing an "X" icon in the top-right corner.
+By default the user can dismiss an overlay user by pressing `Escape`, by clicking outside the overlay box or by pressing an `×` icon in the top-right corner.

 You may customize the dismiss methods available to the user by passing a `{ dismissable }` option or `[up-dismissable]` attribute when opening an overlay.